chrisinmtown/ask-mr-protocol/ask-mr-protocol-nr-4.md

 1)	BE LAZY.
 Try to use domain routing where possible.
 If your destination address lies in UUCP-land, try to get someone else to figure out how to do the work.
 The Relay will forward mail sent to “user@host.UUCP” to a host which can generally figure out a path.
 2)	STAY ON KEY.
 Try to gather together all information having to do with a single network.
 That is, keep all “!’”s together, all “%’”s together, and please, for the sake of Mr. Protocol’s digestion, and that of all mailers along the way, try to use only ONE “@” sign.
 3)	BE CURIOUS.
-When in doubt, ask the GC.
+When in doubt, ask the CIC.
 The wizards here have been constructing address symphonies for some time, and have some ideas as to what works and what doesn’t

 When domain routing becomes real, all of this external ugliness will disappear, and be replaced by internal ugliness, hidden from the